microspectrometer/dev-kit-2020/README.md

 with other microcontroller targets.
 More importantly, it makes the lib testable on the development target.

+### If it is *not* hardware I/O then pass an input arg instead of using extern
+The pattern gives the libs access to globals.
+Globals are frowned upon.
+But globals are fine for this hardware I/O purpose.
+Before explaining the hardware abstraction pattern, here is my approach to accessing application globals from a lib function.

+If the function works on variables defined in the application, my default practice is to make these input arguments.
+I do *not* declare the global extern in the lib to make it accessible by the lib, even if the variable is global in the applcation.

+I have two reasons why I prefer an input argument over a global, besides the usual "shared state" reason that computer scientists always recite.

+First, there is no overhead penalty in passing an application global as an input argument. `avr-gcc` emits `lds` instructions either way. `lds` is Load direct from SRAM.
+If it's a global, it's in SRAM and it needs to be loaded.
+If it's an input argument, it's in SRAM and it needs to be loaded.
+In fact, if it's passed as an input argument, the `lds` instructions show up as the *first* instructions in the emitted assembly code for the function body.
+This makes it easier to spot when reading the .lst assembly file.
+If the function accesses the global instead, then the `lds` instructions show up *when the variable is used* in the function.
+I find this makes it a little harder to follow what is going on.

+Second, it's easier to write unit-tests if a function takes an input.
+I can test that the function was called with the correct value.

 ### Scheme for variables: extern in lib header, defined in client
-The lib header declares the variable `extern` and does not define it.
-The variable is linked to the definition in the client when lib.o is linked to the client.o.
+The lib header declares the global variable `extern` and does not define it.
+The global variable is linked to the definition in the client when lib.o is linked to the client.o.
 If client.o is the application, this is the actual hardware value.
 If client.o is the test code, this is a fake value.
 This may not seem too important for pin names, but register names it is essential.
 The address space